-I was asked to be a panelist on a very interesting panel being held at the Gen Con convention.
-I felt unprepared and started doing research.
-I ended up contacting a brilliant and educated friend of mine, Dave Myers and asked him to give me his take on the subject of quantum physics.
-Below you'll find Dave's fascinating email, plus the panel description.
+I suggested an interesting panel for LTUE 2011, Time Travel, Parallel Universes, and Quantum Physics.
+I did the panel once before at Gen Con Indy in 2010 and before that I ended up contacting a very brilliant and educated friend of mine, Dave Myers and asking him to give me his take on the subject of quantum physics.
+Below you'll find Dave's fascinating email, plus the panel description and some notes.

 Time Travel, Parallel Universes, and Quantum Physics: In a parallel universe somewhere, you've already attended this session and know all about how wave theory, super-strings, quantum entanglement, and things like noetics bear on frequent sci-fi concepts like time travel and mirror Earths, but since you're not in that universe and the handy Gen Con map doesn't show you how to get to it, you might want to attend this panel and get some insight into actual physics . . . or just enough gobbledy-gook to make your next story sound credible even though it’s quite fantastic.
 Remember, in some universe, you are bound to be a well-known, well-paid, best-selling author, adored by fans, critics, and even your mother-in-law.
 Why not make this universe be that universe?